Diversity in our workplace

 Group Code of Conduct

 • Guides OCBC’s approach to providing our employees with a work environment where we treat each other fairly and with respect.
-We do not tolerate harassment and bullying of any kind, under any circumstances.
+We do not tolerate discrimination, harassment or bullying of any kind, under any circumstances.

 • All our employees are required to complete an annual training and assessment on the Code of Conduct.